Introduction

 The compiler has to prove the same thing.

 Swift’s type inference is one of the things that makes the language pleasant to use.
-But inference has a cost.
-That cost depends on the surrounding expression, overload sets, generic constraints, and how early the type checker gets useful information.
+But inference can have a compile-time cost.

 The problem

-In the project I was working on, one specific .init(...) pattern appeared thousands of times, and the compiler was spending a lot of time inferring its type.
+In the project I was working on, one specific .init(...) pattern appeared thousands of times, and type-checking diagnostics showed that the compiler was spending noticeable time on that expression shape.

 The goal was simple: make those initializer calls explicit where inference was costing us time.